jsorbo/jsorbo.github.io/README.md

 ## Open issues

-This application contains a number of open issues, [12 of which are posted on the repo Issues page.](https://github.com/jsorbo/jsorbo.github.io/issues)
+This application contains a number of open issues, [several of which are posted on the repo Issues page.](https://github.com/jsorbo/jsorbo.github.io/issues)
 Here are a few of the key open issues:

 * Allow user to zoom into a time interval.